 Open District 11 Service Positions

 There are many opportunities for service work locally in A.A. to help carry the message to the still-suffering alcoholic.
 Please join us in giving to others what has been so freely given to us.
-Last updated March 2015.
+Last updated Feburary 2017.

-The Postions of Schedule and Alt Schedule have come up.
-Please review and come to next meeting ~ Wednesday January 16th at Dry Dock.
-Dinner 6:30 meeting starts at 7:000PM TBU
+The only Postion open at this time is: Archives Alternate.
+Please review and come to next meeting ~ Wednesday May 16th at Dry Dock.
+Dinner 6:30 meeting starts at 7:000PM